WeblateOrg/weblate/docs/admin/memory.rst

 All translation within projects with shared translation memory turned on are stored in a shared translation memory available to all projects.

-Please consider carefully whether to turn this this feature on for shared Weblate installations, as it can have severe implications:
+Please consider carefully whether to turn this feature on for shared Weblate installations, as it can have severe implications:

 * The translations can be used by anybody else.